petaverse-cloud/pv-docs-site/docs/devices/4-general-information/kit.md

 ## Petority Kit Contents:

-1. Docker and Tag:
+1. Base and Tag:

 	The heart of Petority's intelligent tracking system, providing real-time monitoring and data collection.

 2. Collar:

-	This stylish and functional accessory houses the Docker Tag comfortably, ensuring both aesthetics and practicality.
+	This stylish and functional accessory houses the Base Tag comfortably, ensuring both aesthetics and practicality.

 3. USB Charging Cable:

-	A convenient and universal USB cable for charging the Docker and Tag, ensuring continuous functionality.
+	A convenient and universal USB cable for charging the Base and Tag, ensuring continuous functionality.
 4. Quick Start Guide

 	This user guide is designed to assist you in using Petority products correctly and ensuring the safety of your pets.